-- 1. Other personal services allowed including esthetic and nail services, tattoo services, tanning, massages, hot tub and sauna services. - 2.
+- L. Other Personal Services - 1.
+Other personal services allowed including esthetic and nail services, tattoo services, tanning, massages, hot tub and sauna services. - 2.
 The following rules apply: - a.
 Customers must be served via appointment only; - b.
-Limited to 1 person per 200 square feet of service area, up to 50% of maximum capacity; - c.
+Limited to 1 person/household per 200 square feet of service area, up to 25% of maximum capacity; - c.
 Adherence to Sections II and III of this Resolution; - d.
 Use of PPE, including face coverings and gloves, by all employees.
-Gloves must be changed between each customer and paper/plastic coverings over tables/service chairs must be changed between each customer; - e.
+Gloves must be changed between each customer and paper/plastic coverings over tables and service chairs must be changed between each customer; - e.
 Digital payment methods should be encouraged; and - f.
 Restroom sanitation on a frequent schedule. - 3.
-Guidance: MD Best Practices for Reopening Personal Services

-- M. Recreational or Entertainment Establishment of a Commercial Nature - 1.
+Guidance: MD Best Practices for Reopening Personal Services - M. Recreational or Entertainment Establishment of a Commercial Nature - 1.
 Unless specifically stated otherwise, adherence to Sections II and III of this Resolution apply to all establishments and activities set forth below in this paragraph M. - 2.
 Amusement Parks - a.
 May open at 40% of maximum capacity - b.
 Must follow all requirements given by the County Office of Emergency Management and/or Health Department - c.
 For establishments with one amusement ride, may open at 50% of maximum capacity - d.
 Guidance: Industry Guidance - 3.
-Bingo Halls - e.
-May open at 50% of maximum capacity - f.
+Bingo Halls - a.
+May operate 1 person/household per 200 square feet, or 25% of maximum capacity, whichever is lower - b.
 Must also follow rules set forth in Section VII.L.2 of this Resolution ("Other Personal Services") - 4.
-Bowling Alleys - g.
-May open at 50% of maximum capacity - h.
-Must also follow rules set forth in Section VII.L.2 of this Resolution ("Other Personal Services") - 5.
-Pool Halls - i.
-May open at 50% of maximum capacity - j.
-Pool sticks, racking equipment and balls must be sanitized between games. - k.
-Must also follow rules set forth in Section VII.L.2 of this Resolution ("Other personal services") - 6.
-Gaming facilities and casinos such as MGM National Harbor and simulcast betting facilities (outside of horse racing establishments) may operate at 50% of maximum capacity.
+Bowling Alleys - a.
+May operate 1 person/household per 200 square feet, or 25% of maximum capacity, whichever is lower.
+Under no circumstances are more than 50 patrons allowed. - b.Must also follow rules set forth in Section VII.L.2 of this Resolution ("Other Personal Services") - 5.
+Pool Halls - a.
+May operate 1 person/household per 200 square feet, or 25% of maximum capacity, whichever is lower - b.
+Pool sticks, racking equipment and balls must be sanitized between games. - c.
+Must also follow rules set forth in Section VII.L.2 of this Resolution ("Other personal services")

+- 6. Gaming facilities and casinos such as MGM National Harbor and simulcast betting facilities (outside of horse racing establishments) may operate at operate 1 person/household per 200 square feet, or 50% of maximum capacity, whichever is lower.
 Adherence to other State directives is required, unless further amended by the County Health Officer and/or County Office of Emergency Management. - 7.
-Tour Boats - 1.
-May resume at 50% of maximum capacity; - m.
-Must follow all applicable rules while operating in the County; - n.Staff and patrons upon disembarking the vessel, must wear face coverings, maintain social distance and follow other applicable rules. - 8.
-Horse racing establishments and any other establishment not listed above that is subject to the admission and amusement tax under Title 4 of the Tax-General Article of the Maryland Code will remain closed to the general public (including members, in the case of private clubs). - 9.
+Tour Boats - a.
+May resume at 50% of maximum capacity; - b.Must follow all applicable rules while operating in the County; - c.Staff and patrons upon disembarking the vessel, must wear face coverings, maintain social distance and follow other applicable rules. - Horse racing establishments and any other establishment not listed above that is subject to the admission and amusement tax under Title 4 of the Tax-General Article of the Maryland Code will remain closed to the general public (including members, in the case of private clubs). - 9.
 Outdoor Haunted Houses: See Section VIII.M.9 of this Resolution. - 10.
 Drive-in Movie Theaters: